epsilon537/boxlambda/docs/soc/test/bench/test-bench.md

 To run all tests, simply run the `ctest` command without any parameters.

-Currently, ctest in the `sim-a7-100` buil tree only runs gateware test cases, while ctest in the `arty-a7-100` build tree runs software testcases against a connected FPGA target.
+Currently, ctest in the `sim-a7-100` build tree only runs gateware test cases, while ctest in the `arty-a7-100` build tree runs software test cases against a connected FPGA target.